 The datasets for some domains are very large.
 For example, OpenSubtitles contains 22M sentences and PatTR 12M.
-In order to be able to scale the experiments given the computational resources we have available, we decided to randomly sample documents from these domains and end up with approximately 10% of the initial dataset size.
+Due to limited computational resources, we randomly sample documents from these domains, ending up with approximately 10% of the initial dataset size.
 We keep the original size for the remaining datasets.
 Dataset sizes for all domains are presented in Table 1.
 The development and test sets are also randomly sampled from the original datasets.
 We sample entire documents rather than specific sentences.
 For TED we use tst2012 as dev and tst2013 as test set.
+The TED and PatTR dev sets are only used in the fine-tuning experiments where we assume access to in-domain data and are not used in any other experiment.